-Center of Gravity Center of Balance
+Center of Balance

 An object will rest in a state of balance when supported at its balance point.
 The balance point may not be located at the center of an object, but it is always directly below the center of gravity.